loneboarder/p5.experience.js/README.md

 Extensive library for p5.js that adds additional event-listening functionality for creating canvas-based web applications.

 ## The core concept of p5.experience.js
-p5.experience.js introduces with the uxElement a new concept to p5:
+p5.experience.js introduces a new concept to p5:

 It is now possible to add event-listeners to p5-shapes.